New York State Senate Veterans' Hall of Fame

 State Senators conduct induction ceremonies within their respective legislative districts and at the Capitol coinciding with veterans-related observances throughout the year.
 O’Mara said that the Senate’s next Veterans Hall of Fame induction ceremony in Albany is planned for Flag Day, Tuesday, June 14th.

-The Senate established its online Veterans Hall of Fame in 2005.
+The Senate established the Hall in 2005.
 It’s designed to honor New York veterans whose service in the United States Armed Forces is accompanied by service to the community and accomplishments as a civilian, and includes veterans representing Senate districts from throughout New York State.